programminghoch10/ReVancedRepackaged/README.md

 This module will patch the installed apps during installation **right on your device**.

+## Configuration

+All configuration files can be placed into `/sdcard` or `/data/adb`.

-## Blacklisting packages
+### Blacklisting packages

 All compatible apps installed on the device are patched by default.

-If you want to exclude certain apps from being patched, add their packagename into a file called `revancedrepackaged-blacklist.txt` and place it into `/sdcard` or `/data/adb`.
+If you want to exclude certain apps from being patched, add their packagename into a config file called `revancedrepackaged-blacklist.txt` and place it into the configuration directory.

+### Patch Options

+If you want to supply an `options.json` for patching, rename it to `revancedrepackaged-options.json` and place it into the configuration directory.

+A default `options.json` for your reference can be found inside the module zip.

 ## Issues and Support